humiu/debug/README.md

 This docker image is a collection of tools to debug and analyze any environment where containers are able to run (e.g. Kubernetes).

+## Requirements

+The only requirement for this debug container is to have a Powerline compatible font like [Fira Code](https://github.com/tonsky/FiraCode) or the [patched fonts](https://github.com/powerline/fonts) from the Powerline project installed and setup in your terminal emulator.

 ## Usage

 The following command will launch a debug container in your Kubernetes cluster and attach to it.